 Research has found that approximately 3 out of 4 new heroin users report having abused prescription opioids prior to using heroin.
 Heroin is an opioid, and both drugs act on the same receptors in the brain to produce similar effects.

 On June 5, 2017, Governor Ducey declared a state of emergency in response to the opioid abuse epidemic in Arizona.
-A portion of the Arizona Department of Health Services (ADHS) website has been dedicated to the emergency response efforts; visit azhealth.gov/opioid to keep up with the latest recommendations for clinicians.
+While the state of emergency timeframe has ended, important reporting changes remain in effect.
+Visit azhealth.gov/opioid to keep up with the latest recommendations for clinicians.

 WHAT PHYSICIANS AND OTHER CLINICIANS CAN DO NOW

 Here are immediate steps physicians can take to help our patient populations.